 I Watched The US Version Of ‘MAFS’ & Can Confirm The Aussie Series Is Cooked

-As we near the end of this truly bonkers season of Married At First Sight, to fill the incoming void, I thought I’d try my luck with the US series that’s currently airing.
+As we near the beginning of another bonkers season of Married At First Sight, I thought I’d try my luck with the US series.

 The Aussie series is known for its drama and its experts, who create mostly awful matches.
 Each season the series tends to get more cooked and the contestants even more loose.

-So out of curiosity I watched the first episode of the current season airing in ‘Merica which is season eight.
+So out of curiosity I watched the first episode of the last year’s season which is season eight.
 The yanks have been doing this show even longer than us and, oh boy, it is a whole new world.

 Here are the major differences between the Aussie and US versions of Married At First Sight: